-The 2008 James Monroe Presidential Dollar was released on February 14, 2008.
+The 2008 James Monroe Presidential Dollar (Buy on eBay) was released on February 14, 2008.
 The coin represented the first release of the year for the Presidential Dollar series and the fifth release for the series overall.

 The obverse of the James Monroe Dollar coin features a portrait of the President and the reverse features the Statue of Liberty design used on all Presidential Dollars.
 The obverse was designed and sculpted by Joseph Menna.
 The reverse was designed and sculpted by Don Everhart.

 The obverse includes the inscriptions “JAMES MONROE,” “5th PRESIDENT,” and the years of his presidential term “1817-1825.”
 The reverse inscriptions include “UNITED STATES OF AMERICA,” and the denomination “$1.”
 The date and mint mark are located on the edge inscription of the coin along with the mottoes “IN GOD WE TRUST” and “E PLURIBUS UNUM.”